Newellton, Louisiana: Demographics

-Politics
+Government

 In 2012, the former Newellton mayor, Democrat Alex Davis (born 1942), did not seek a fourth term.
 The first African American in the position, Davis unseated the 34-year incumbent Edwin G. Preis Sr., a white businessman, in the nonpartisan blanket primary held on October 7, 2000.
 Davis received 366 votes (56.8 percent) to Preis' 184 (28.6 percent), and Floyd Aaron "Coonie" McVay's 94 votes (14.6 percent).
 A native of Oak Grove in West Carroll Parish, McVay was formerly the Newellton police chief.
 He died in 2012 at the age of eighty.

 The current mayor is Democrat Timothy Durell Turner, the former District 1 alderman, who won the election held on December 8, 2012, by a single vote, 217–216, over the Republican candidate, James Carroll Fuller Sr. (1936–2021), the former District 5 alderman.
 Fuller had led Turner, 259 (44.7 percent) to 207 (35.8 percent), in the higher-turnout primary election held on November 6, with another 113 votes (19.5 percent) then cast for a second Democrat, Knola Ransome.

 In 2016, Fuller again challenged Turner and once again lost by one vote, 210 for Fuller and 211 for Turner.

 Fuller earlier was among 582 Louisiana elected officials named to former Governor Bobby Jindal's "Kitchen Cabinet Leadership Team".
 Two other Tensas Parish officials appointed to the panel were Assessor Irby Gamble and Coroner Keith D. Butler, both of St. Joseph.